 How do we protect your personal information?

 Your data is stored by FAUSA in a password-protected database on our web server.
 When filling out the online application, or updating your membership data online, your personal data is sent directly via encrypted HTTPS connection to our password-protected database.
-[Is this not the case right now but will be when we get our certificate or is it already protected and we just need the certificate to show that it is the case?]

 External Service Providers